 I loooove a good scrap busting project.
 There’s something so satisfying about using up little bits of pretty fabrics that otherwise would have no purpose in life!

-I happened to have a good selection of nautical themed fabrics to choose from.
+I happened to have a good selection of nautical themed fabrics to choose from, so that’s what I went with.

 As for the hexies, I happen to have another major hexie project on the go, so I actually purchased a die to make cutting out all those paper hexies a breeze!
 (I’m doing around 720 hexies for that project, insane!)